armaank/dbn/README.md

 * clean up archlectures/generative
 * add docs to datsets
 * add hylinks to authors
-* update ack

 ## Acknolwedgments
-We'd like to thank (clip-glass authors, stylegan2-pytorch authors, clip, more here?) for providing open source implementations of algorithms used for this project.
+We'd like to thank Federico Galatolo and the authors of [CLIP-GLASS](https://github.com/galatolofederico/clip-glass), for providing open source implementations of their methods and guidance.

 ## References
 [1] https://www.di.ens.fr/~fbach/mdhnips2010.pdf